bneiluj/searchDataIntoExcelFiles/README.md

 A Quick APP (made in 10min chrono for a friend in JS)

 The code is basic and was implemented very quickly.
-Do not take it seriously.

 #GOAL
 Get ids from a file and loop through all excel files